 We have written a detailed tutorial about how to create and add an easy-to-maintain simple team members directory in WordPress with no coding skills required here: How To Easily Add An Employee Directory

 Work With Us

-List any job opportunities within the clinic.
-This page could include training, employee benefits, professional development, social aspects of working for your business, etc. You can include case studies of trainees who have worked their way up in your business and information such as the job outlook and upcoming career opportunities in the health and medical industry.
+List any job or career opportunities within the clinic.
+This page could include training, employee benefits, professional development, social aspects of working for your business, etc. You can include case studies of trainees who have worked their way up in your company and information such as the job outlook and career opportunities in the medical industry.

-Also include a positions available section in this page.
-If there are no positions currently available, consider inviting people to return periodically to the page, subscribe to your contact list, follow your social pages, etc.
+Include also a positions available section in this page.
+If there are no positions currently available, consider inviting people to return periodically to this page, subscribe to your newsletter, follow you on social media, etc.

-Testimonials from previous clients and case studies are a great way to attract prospective clients and showcase what type of services you offer.
-Adding a page with case studies and client reviews also helps to provide prospective clients with social proof.
+Case studies and reviews from clients are a great way to attract prospective clients and showcase what type of services you offer.
+Adding a web page with testimonials from previous clients and case studies also helps to provide visitors social proof online.

-(Add a page to your site with client reviews and case studies.
-Screenshot image sourced from: arrowsmiledental.com)
+(Add a web page with reviews from clients and case studies.
+Image source: arrowsmiledental.com)

 Your contact page should provide visitors with some or all of the following information: